 Is it all in the genes?

-Preferred anal sex role has been linked to gay men’s degree of gender non-conformity: research has found that tops tend to score higher in masculine personality traits, whereas bottoms tend to score higher in feminine personality traits.
+Preferred anal sex role has been linked to gay men’s degree of gender nonconformity: research has found that tops tend to score higher in masculine personality traits, whereas bottoms tend to score higher in feminine personality traits.
 This is by no means a universal difference—there are certainly feminine tops and masculine bottoms in the world.
-The point here is simply that there’s a correlation between preferred sexual role and gender non-conformity.
+The point here is simply that there’s a correlation between preferred sexual roles and gender nonconformity.

-What the researchers leading this study wanted to look at was how preferred anal sex role and gender non-conformity are linked to one specific biological factor previously shown to be associated with elevated rates of homosexuality in general: being non-right handed.
-Study after study has found that homosexuality—as well as gender non-conformity—are linked to being non-right handed.
+What the researchers leading this study wanted to look at was how preferred anal sex roles and gender nonconformity are linked to one specific biological factor previously shown to be associated with elevated rates of homosexuality in general: being non-right-handed.
+Study after study has found that homosexuality—as well as gender nonconformity—is linked to being non-right-handed.
 This has been taken as evidence in favor of a biological basis for homosexuality, given that handedness is something that is determined in the womb by biological factors.
 As such, scientists have concluded that whatever it is that’s affecting handedness is also affecting sexual orientation.

 Gay men with a bottom/versatile preference were less likely to be right-handed than tops—but tops and straight men did not differ when it came to which hand was dominant.
 This suggests that gay men’s anal sex role preferences are rooted, to some degree, in their biology.
 In other words, although tops and bottoms both have the same sexual orientation, they may arrive at that orientation via very different biological pathways.

 What all of this tells us is that understanding the origin of sexual orientation is a very complicated matter.
 While there’s still a lot we don’t know, what the research suggests is that there seem to be different kinds of homosexuality that have different causes.
 It also suggests that the search for a simple answer to the question of why some people are gay—like the elusive “gay gene”—is one that’s likely to prove futile.